floleuerer/fastai_ulmfit/README.md

 I also saw this paper on the roadmap for fast.ai 2.3 [Single Headed Attention RNN: Stop Thinking With Your Head](https://arxiv.org/abs/1911.11423) which could improve the performance further.

+This Repo is based on the fast.ai NLP-course repository: https://github.com/fastai/course-nlp

 ## Pretrained models

 **German / Deutsch**